Venon282/Autofill/docs/tutorials.rst

 **Why this matters:** the neural networks expect a fixed-size HDF5 dataset rather than loose text files.

+Please study step 3 before training VAE in order to prepare the data for PairVAE.

 **Command**

 .. code-block:: bash